w3c/wai-dynamic-planning/source/plan/establish_monitoring_framework.html.erb.md

 layout: activity
 ---

-{:.at-a-glance}
-* Define key performance indicators (KPIs) to track progress towards goals
-* Develop standard accessibility reporting template
-* For deployed websites, plan for regular on-going monitoring
-* Create milestones to track accessibility from as early as possible in projects

 {:.introduction}
 Having defined goals ensure that the progress towards those goals can be easily determined.
-For each goal you will need to define how you will know when it has been met or what progress has occurred.
+For each goal you need to define how you will know when it has been met or what progress has occurred.

 Some example KPIs include,